Mozaffar-Etezadifar/iAWE_NILM_dataset/README.md

 - Download the repo and all its folders.
 - Unzip the **electricity.tar.gz** and copy all 12 CSV file (plus the **labels** file into the electricity folder of the downloaded repo.
 - Now everythng is ready for you to start the data preprocessing using the **main.py** file.
+But before running the code let me show you what kind of problems we had with the original iAWE hdf5 file.

+#  What problems did we solve?
+Well, to be honest NILM-TK documentation is not very clear!
+If you try to use the hdf5 datafile of the datasets that works with NILM-TK, soon you will admit it.
+Sometimes you find the the similiar questions on stack overflow but when you try them, they simply don't work due to some updates in NILM-TK (undocumented maybe!?).
+So, having full control on the data was my main incentive to redo the data preprocessing by my self.
+You see 12 CSV files in your downloaded files.
+They belong to:
+- main meter (1)
+- main meter (2)
+- fridge
+- air conditioner (1)
+- air conditioner (2)
+- washing machine
+- laptop
+- iron
+- kitchen outlets
+- television
+- water filter
+- water motor
+The publisher of iAWE dataset has recommended to ignore the **water motor** CSV file as it is not accurate (so did we!).
+Each CSV file consists of `timestamp`, `W`, `VAR`, `VA`, `f`, `V`, `PF` and `A` columns. `timestamp` can be read and converted to read time and date by `Python` libraries.
+The publisher of dataset have collected time stamps to reduce the size of final data files which means there is no sampling when the appliances are not consuming power.
+On the other hand the start time of different appliances measurement is not the same so the length, start and end of most csv files are different.
+When you plot it in NILM-TK it is fine becuase it reads the timestamps and ignores the `NA` time steps.
+However when you want to feed this data into your algorithm it will be a problem which needs data preprocessing.